d-bl/MAE-gf/docs/snow-stitches/index.md

 ![](bouncing.png?align=right)
 The number of legs is deceptive, caused by the bouncing pairs.
 We can get more realistic lengths for the legs at the next step.
+The screenshot on the right shows manually added red pins to indicate the actual legs.

 4 pairs